Bull riding: Points and scoring

 Scoring is done consistently within a rodeo organization.
 The two largest sanctioning bodies are the PRCA and PBR.
 They vary slightly in how they score bull rides.
 There are many other organizations, and each has its own particular rules on how they score, but most follow rules similar to the PRCA.
 The rider only scores points if he successfully rides the bull for eight seconds.
 The bull is always given a score.
 In the PRCA, a ride is scored from 0–100 points.
 Both the rider and the bull are awarded points.
 In the regular season, there are four judges, two judges scoring the bull's effort from 0–25 points, and two judges scoring the rider's performance from 0-25 points.
 There is the potential for the rider and the bull to earn up to 50 points each.
 The two scores are added together for a total ride score of up to 100 points.
 This system was spearheaded by former PRCA president Dale Smith.
 Scores of zero are quite common, as many riders lose control of the animal almost immediately after the bull leaves the bucking chute.
 Many experienced professionals are able to earn scores of 75 or more.
 Scores above 80 are considered excellent, and a score in the 90s exceptional.

 In the PBR, a ride is scored from 0-100 points in total.
 Up to 50 points is scored for the rider and 50 points for the bull.
-The rider only scores points if he successfully rides the bull for 8 seconds.
+The rider only scores points if he successfully rides the bull for eight seconds.
 The bull is always given a score.
 Four judges award a score of up to 25 points each for the rider's performance, and four judges award up to 25 points each for the bull's effort.
 Then all the scores are combined and then the total is divided in half for the official score.

 Judges award points based on several key aspects of the ride.
 Bull riding rules require for judges to be former bull riders themselves.
 They look for constant control and rhythm in the rider in matching their movements with the bull.
 Points are usually deducted if a rider is constantly off balance.
-For points actually to be awarded, the rider must stay mounted for a minimum of 8 seconds, and they are scored only for actions during those 8 seconds.
+For points actually to be awarded, the rider must stay mounted for a minimum of eight seconds, and they are scored only for actions during those eight seconds.
 The ability to control the bull well allows riders to gain extra style points.
 These are often gained by spurring the animal.
-A rider is disqualified for touching the bull, the rope, or themself with their free arm.
+A rider is disqualified for touching the bull, the riding equipment, themself, or the ground with their free arm during the ride.